 - Identifying affected system users, systems and devices.
 While the identification process highlights the systems and users that are initially affected, a more thorough assessment should be performed after the containment process.
 This should include devices such as workstations, backup storage, printers, print servers, network shares, email inbox and servers, content filtering appliances, webmail and external systems.
 Organisations should involve their system and network administrators in this process.

-- Contacting the information owner.
-The information owner should be contacted and notified of the data spill.
-The information owner should be able to provide guidance on any specific handling requirements for the data, if applicable, to minimise its exposure.
+- Contacting the data owners and relevant authorities.
+The data owners should be contacted and notified of the data spill.
+The data owners should be able to provide guidance on any specific handling requirements for the data, if applicable, to minimise its exposure.

 - Performing a damage assessment.
 Organisations should perform a damage assessment to determine what harm was caused by the data spill.
 Organisations should assume that the spilled data is compromised and base remediation procedures or risk management on a worst-case scenario.